Accommodation in Bangkok

 Housing in Bangkok is as varied as the city itself.
 Most expats in Bangkok live in condominiums and, given government restrictions on foreigners buying property, the majority rent in the city.

 Many expats prefer fully serviced apartments that resemble hotels.
-These usually come furnished and often offer services such as cleaning staff, a staffed lobby area, and amenities such as small gyms or swimming pools.
+These usually come furnished and offer services such as cleaning staff, a staffed lobby area as well as amenities such as small gyms or swimming pools.

 Non-serviced apartments are usually a less expensive option but often require a longer term commitment.
 These tend to resemble Western apartments but come in a variety of styles.